-- (2) Event limit-When qualifying times are in effect, competitors may enter and swim in a maximum of three individual events without meeting the established qualifying times.
+(2) Event limit-When qualifying times are in effect, competitors may enter and swim in a maximum of three individual events without meeting the established qualifying times.
 Competitors may also enter up to three additional events (or two if the maximum event limit is five) in which they have in the past two years achieved a time equal to or better than the qualifying times for those events.
-The Championship Committee may choose to specify one or more of the following entry limitations for the 800/1000 and/or the 1500/1650 freestyle: - (a) Each competitor may enter only one of these events. - (b) Only competitors who meet the qualifying times in both events may enter both events. - (c) One of these events may be restricted to only competitors who meet the qualifying times in that event.
+The Championship Committee may choose to specify one or more of the following entry limitations for the 800/1000 and/or the 1500/1650 freestyle:

+- (a) Each competitor may enter only one of these events. - (b) Each competitor may enter both of these events.

+(c) Only competitors who meet the qualifying times in both events may enter both events.

+(d) One of these events may be restricted to only competitors who meet the qualifying times in that event.